 Click on advanced and then click on “Clear data”.

 Make sure “All time” is selected in the time range.

 When the process gets complete restart your browser, type Chrome://restart in the URL bar, and press Enter.

-Uninstall Recent Extensions – If recently you installed any extensions then remove it and restart your browser.
-To jump directly to the extensions page in chrome browser opent he following URL in chrome.
+Uninstall Recent Extensions – If recently you installed any extensions then remove them and restart your browser.
+To jump directly to the extensions page in the chrome browser opens the following URL in chrome.